Find out about upcoming open days at Central.

-These courses are for those with existing theatre or arts practice, who wish to develop relevant knowledge and expertise, creative entrepreneurial and project management skills.
+The MA is for those with existing arts practice who wish to develop relevant knowledge and expertise, creative entrepreneurial and project management skills and become part of Central’s extensive network of industry collaborators.

-In the first year of the MFA, students will join MA colleagues for most of the year, undertaking professional creative producing projects in areas such as:
+On the MA and MFA, you will engage with the same core subject matter.
+In the first year of the MFA, you will join MA colleagues for most of the year, undertaking professional creative producing projects to develop your understanding of:

-Central has selected assessment formats to reflect the needs of both industry and academia, e.g. individual and group pitches to industry panels, business plans, online presentations, conference presentations, productions, case studies, reflective essays, reports, reviews and written submissions, and a personal portfolio or dissertation.
+This is through formats used in the relevant industries and in academia, e.g. individual and group pitches to industry panels, business plans, online presentations, conference presentations, productions, case studies, reflective essays, reports, reviews and written submissions, and a substantial personal portfolio or dissertation.

 You should normally have an undergraduate degree in a relevant field, (drama, theatre or performance studies, for example, but other areas such as economics, politics or business studies are also relevant); applications from students of other disciplines will be considered.
 All applicants will be expected to have had practical experience in theatre related areas and/or arts management.
 Applications for the accreditation of prior experience in lieu of academic entry qualification will also be considered where appropriate.
 An offer will normally only be made after interview/audition.